aDernnell/simple-reactive-dom/README.md

 # SimpleReactiveDOM

 SimpleReactiveDOM is a lightweight, reactive DOM generation library for modern web development.
 It provides a simple API for binding data, managing state, and building dynamic user interfaces with minimal overhead.
-It emphasizes explicit over implicit and allow you to express your UI in a composible manner in pure JavaScript while being close to html syntax.
+It emphasizes on explicit over implicit and allow you to express your UI in a composible manner in pure JavaScript while being close to html syntax.

 ## Features